lukaszpilat93/Final_Project_2024_Vistula/index.md

 ---

-Thank you for visiting my profile.
-Feel free to reach out through email or connect with me on LinkedIn!
+This page is for educational and training purposes.
+Feel free to edit it if needed.

 ![Office](office1.jpg)